-The Medical Education Scholars Program is an internationally acclaimed annual program established in 1998 by the Department of Medical Education at the University of Michigan Medical School.
+The Medical Education Scholars Program is an internationally acclaimed annual program established in 1998 by the Department of Learning Health Sciences at the University of Michigan Medical School.
 The program is designed for medical school faculty and a limited number of fellows to develop as leaders in medical education.
 Skills empahsized include educational leadership, teaching and scholarship.

 Program ScheduleMESP is a 10-month program (September-June) in which Scholars attend 1/2 day sessions each Tuesday afternoon (1:00 pm - 4:30 pm).
 Departmental Chairs are expected to provide weekly 1/2 day release for the Scholars.
 The curriculum includes four major components: